Return of the Dream Canteen: Promotion

-Reception
+Critical reception

 Return of the Dream Canteen received generally positive reviews from critics.
 It currently has a score of 69 on Metacritic, indicating "generally favorable reviews".
 Rolling Stone gave particular praise to Frusciante's performance on the album, listing his parts on "Eddie" and "Handful" as highlights.
 Consequence praised much of the material, but also noted that "moments that could have otherwise made a significant impact feel diluted", due to the band's rapid release schedule in 2022.

 Gerrod Harris of The Spill Magazine praises the release and states, "Overall, Return Of The Dream Canteen feels like a less mainstream Unlimited Love.
 Written and recorded during the same sessions, this is only natural; however, there is an element of creativity and reckless abandon to Return Of The Dream Canteen that sees the pop influence of the sessions – while still present – take a back seat.
-These aren’t B-sides, nor are they leftovers, instead, Return Of The Dream Canteen is a weirder and far more experimental record."
+These aren't B-sides, nor are they leftovers, instead, Return Of The Dream Canteen is a weirder and far more experimental record."

 It was ranked as the 5th best guitar album of 2022 by Guitar World readers.